eugeneolsen/eugeneolsen.github.io/poetpal/README.md

   - Number of syllables
 - One-click copying of results
 - Score indicating how well each result word rhymes
+- Powerful enough for graduate students and professional writers
+- Simple user interface with profanity filter makes it family-friendly and kid-friendly

 ## Usage
 ### Input